 *This post contains affiliate links.
 Thank you for supporting The Game of Nerds*

 Tis the season to break out and dust off your box of Christmas DVDs!
-From classics to modern adaptations to action thrillers to romantic comedies, there’s a holiday movie for everyone.
+There’s a holiday movie for everyone, from classics to modern adaptations to action thrillers to romantic comedies.
 Here are 25 amazing holiday films (in no particular order), one for each day leading up to Christmas!

 Scott Calvin has discovered a small hitch in his wonderful new life as Santa Claus — if he doesn’t find a Mrs. Claus before Christmas, he’ll be kicked out of the North Pole for good!

 Jim Carrey stars in the 2000 live-action adaptation of the beloved 1966 Dr. Seuss cartoon short.
-The adaptation is wildly colorful, laugh out loud funny, and bizarre, while staying true to the values and message of the original.
+The adaptation is wildly colorful, laugh out loud, funny, and bizarre while staying true to the original’s values and message.
 This is a must-watch every holiday season.

 A perfect holiday rom-com, Four Christmases follows a couple desperate to get away from their estranged families for the holidays, but after their flight to a tropical getaway is canceled, they are forced to attend all the Christmases they wanted to avoid.